evansb/evansb.github.io/about.md

 Worked as frontend developer on Foodflow, a company food ordering as a service.

 In this project I get to dabble with modern javascript stack such as React and Redux.

-#### Space

-Space is a general purpose web based workspace that supports collaborative editing via widgets.

 [1]: http://www.comp.nus.edu.sg/ "NUS School of Computing"